DoTheEvo/selfhosted-apps-docker/trueNASscale/readme.md

 I faced an issue of time being out of sync after restarts and ntpq command failing to connect.
-What I think did the trick was force sync time through dashboard, or through use of `sntp` command, then restart the ntp service.
+What I think did the trick was force sync time through dashboard, or through cli commands, then restart the ntp service.
 Then set the UTC time in bios using `hwclock --systohc --utc`

 ### Pools and Datasets